 Corrugated packaging can improve your brand’s visibility and can work as a new channel for your product marketing.
 Adding printed artwork to your cardboard's surface can drastically increase brand awareness and communicate your messages and brand values really effectively.

 4. Corrugated cardboard makes for eco-friendly packaging

-Corrugated cardboard makes for eco-friendly packaging and easy to dispose of.
+Corrugated cardboard makes for eco-friendly packaging and is easy to dispose of.
 In fact, more than 80% of corrugated packaging and boxes in the UK are recycled, a higher rate than for any other major packaging material.
 At Boxed-Up, our cardboard waste is recycled using a circular recycling model.
-Reduce, reuse and recycle is at the heart of each stage of our manufacturing process, meaning that our cardboard off cuts and waste are used again and again in our products whilst still maintaining durability!
-Such effective recycling enables a renewable resource – paper fibre – to be used again, as part of a closed loop recycling process for corrugated packaging.
+Reduce, reuse and recycle is at the heart of each stage of our manufacturing process, meaning that our cardboard offcuts and waste are used again and again in our products whilst still maintaining durability!
+Such effective recycling enables a renewable resource – paper fibre – to be used again, as part of a closed-loop recycling process for corrugated packaging.

 5. Corrugated cardboard is flexible

-Cardboard is a flexible material and corrugated material in particular is recognised for it’s premium quality and innovative structure.
-Cardboard provides a cost effective and practical way to protect products, stabilise loads and box up awkward shaped goods.
-Because of it’s flexibility, boxes can be manufactured in a huge array of sizes and styles, combining either single or double wall protection for your products.
+Cardboard is a flexible material and corrugated material in particular is recognised for it's premium quality and innovative structure.
+Cardboard provides a cost-effective and practical way to protect products, stabilise loads and box up awkwardly shaped goods.
+Because of its flexibility, boxes can be manufactured in a huge array of sizes and styles, combining either single or double-wall protection for your products.